MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/ui-testing-prerequisites.md

 This tutorial has a few requirements that you need to fulfill before continuing:

 - Verify your Android SDK and environment variables
-- Run the test app in the Visual Studio for Android emulator
+- Run the test app in the Google Android Emulator
 - Update Node.js
 - Create a bit of initial test code and execute in Node.js.